dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/Plan.md

 ﻿# Implementation Plan: Radium Cumulative (Reporting Workflow + Editor + Mapping + PACS)

+## Change Log Addition (2025-10-09 - Phrases tab shows account + global)
+- PhrasesViewModel now loads both account-scoped and global phrases and displays them in a single list (account items first, then global).
+Each `PhraseRow` contains `AccountId` (null=global) and toggles call `IPhraseService.ToggleActiveAsync(AccountId?, Id)`.
+Add command still inserts into the current account.
+Completion already uses combined phrases.
+- Added `IsGlobal` boolean property to `PhrasesViewModel.PhraseRow` and bound it to a new read-only `Global` DataGridCheckBoxColumn in Settings → Phrases tab (FR-284).

+## Change Log Addition (2025-10-09 - Convert-to-global immediate reflection)
+- GlobalPhrasesViewModel refreshes both lists after conversion and clears phrase caches for account and global.
+Backends (Postgres and AzureSQL) already clear caches and update snapshots during conversion; UI now awaits conversions and calls `RefreshPhrasesAsync()` and reloads AccountPhrases list, so the converted item disappears from AccountPhrases and appears in Global list immediately.
+- Added `SelectAllAccountPhrasesCommand` and a "Select All" button in the Account Phrase Conversion section of the Global Phrases tab to quickly mark all rows for conversion (FR-285).

+## Change Log Addition (2025-10-09 - Global Phrases UI Corrections)
+- Removed manual account filter controls from Settings → Global Phrases tab: "Load phrases from account:", its textbox, and the "Load Account Phrases" button.
+The Account Phrases list now defaults to a cross-account view using `IPhraseService.GetAllNonGlobalPhraseMetaAsync` (FR-280).
+- Added a read-only `AccountId` column to the Account Phrases grid for visibility of source account (FR-282).
+- Enabled two-way checkbox editing for the `Select` column by making the Account Phrases DataGrid editable (IsReadOnly=False) while keeping data columns read-only, ensuring selection state binds to `AccountPhraseItem.IsSelected` and Convert Selected works reliably (FR-279, FR-282).
+- Convert Selected to Global now operates on checked rows across mixed accounts; the VM groups by AccountId when `_sourceAccountId` is null to call `ConvertToGlobalPhrasesAsync` per account and applies duplicate purge across all accounts per FR-281.

+## Change Log Addition (2025-10-09 - Global Phrase Conversion UI)
+- Implemented Settings → Global Phrases tab enabling administrators to convert account-scoped phrases to global (account_id = NULL) (FR-279).
+- UI features:
+  - Add new global phrase input + button (Enter submits).
+  - Default listing now shows ALL non-global phrases across accounts (no account id required) with ability to convert mixed-account selections (FR-280).
+  - Select multiple account phrases and convert to global; duplicates removed across all accounts for the same text; exactly one global remains (FR-279, FR-281).
+  - Status bar shows progress and results; Refresh button reloads global list.
+  - Tab visible only when AccountId == 1 (admin guard) pending role model.
+- Backend/service changes:
+  - Added `GetAllNonGlobalPhraseMetaAsync(int take)` to `IPhraseService` and implemented in Postgres and Azure SQL implementations to support default cross-account listing (FR-280).
+  - `ConvertToGlobalPhrasesAsync` now deletes duplicates across ALL accounts for the same text after converting one to global, or when a global already exists (FR-279, FR-281).
+  - `UpsertPhraseAsync(accountId: null, text)` includes failsafe purge: delete all non-global rows with the same text across any account (FR-281).
+  - Snapshots and caches updated for both account and global scopes; UI reflects refreshed state.

+## Change Log Addition (2025-01-08 - Global Phrases Support)
+- Implemented global phrases feature allowing phrases with NULL account_id to be shared across all accounts (FR-273).
+- Added three query modes: account-only, global-only, and combined (deduped) phrase lists (FR-274).
+- Applied synchronous database flow to global phrase operations ensuring consistency (FR-275).
+- Modified PhraseService.UpsertPhraseAsync and ToggleActiveAsync to accept nullable account_id (FR-276).
+- Implemented merge logic for combined queries with account-specific precedence (FR-277).
+- Created database migration with filtered unique indexes for global and per-account uniqueness (FR-278).

 ## Change Log Addition (2025-01-08 - Reportified Text Change Cancellation)
 - Modified MainViewModel.Editor.cs property setters for HeaderText, FindingsText, ConclusionText, and ReportFindings to cancel text changes when reportified state is ON (FR-270, FR-271, FR-272).
 When user attempts edit in reportified state, the change is not applied and the editor automatically toggles to dereportified state, preserving the current reportified text.
 User must then make their edit again in the dereportified state.
 Implementation uses early return after calling AutoUnreportifyOnEdit() when _reportified && !_suppressAutoToggle condition is met.